Gusakovskiy/django-liquidb/README.rst

-After generating dependencies remember to change `backports.zoneinfo==0.2.1` to `backports.zoneinfo;python_version<"3.9"` this dependency is not supported by Python >= 3.9 gi
+After generating dependencies remember to change `backports.zoneinfo==0.2.1` to `backports.zoneinfo;python_version<"3.9"` this dependency is not supported by Python >= 3.9, it should be deleted after support for those versions is ended.

 Configure environment